Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

     - studies, datasets, data files &ndash; meaningful descriptions for data's structure,
     - databases, and
     - data preservation.
+- Draw attention to the importance of a codebook and supporting documentation, which helps to give meaning to various metadata.
+Something coded as "1" must stand for a semantic phrase in order to draw meaning from the data.
-- Discuss how metadata works within a dataset.
+- Discuss how metadata works within a dataset in order to give the raw data their meaning.
 Materials from this curriculum from the modules on Data Documentation and Storage, and FAIR data can also be reused here.
 - Discuss how metadata structures datasets: Question texts, variables, and relationships can be used and applied to datasets.
-- Draw attention to how these metadata enable longer term preservation of data.
+- Draw attention to how these metadata enable longer term preservation of data (can refer to the module on data preservation and archiving for more information).
+- Using Resource 4, point out how the survey gets divided depending on the nationality of the respondent.
+Draw students' attention to how this categorization (through structural metadata) provides a broader picture through the segmentation of the universe.

 ### Resources